hallpassstudios/citation/README.md

 Note: You’ll need to read this case study on academic integrity in order to complete the game!

 ## play
 This repository is the source code to the game.
-If you'd like to play the game, head to [here](https://hallpass.games/citation)
+If you'd like to play the game, head [here](https://hallpass.games)
 ## installation
 If you'd like to explore the project, hack it, make it your own, etc...simply download the [Godot Game Engine](https://godotengine.org/) and open the ```project.godot``` file.

 ## credits
 Lots of great people worked to make this game a reality.
 In no particular order:
-Soojin Lee - art, ui/ux, video and playtesting Christian Grewell - game design, programming
+- Soojin Lee - art, ui/ux, video and playtesting
+- Christian Grewell - game design, programming
-Zane Fadul - sound design, sound system programming Andrew Liu - art, web design
+- Zane Fadul - sound design, sound system programming
+- Andrew Liu - art, web design
-Hatim Behsain  - art, animation
+- Hatim Behsain  - art, animation
-Benjamin Pang - programming
+- Benjamin Pang - programming

+Special Thanks To:

-Special thanks for NYU Abu Dhabi for generously letting us work on this!
+- [NYU Abu Dhabi](https://nyuad.nyu.edu/en/) for generously letting us work on this!
-Special thanks to NYU Shanghai for the incredible materials and inspiration Special thanks to Emilio for his amazing [Dialogic](https://github.com/coppolaemilio/dialogic/) plugin for Godot.
+- [NYU Shanghai](https://shanghai.nyu.edu) for the incredible materials and inspiration
+- Emilio for his amazing [Dialogic](https://github.com/coppolaemilio/dialogic/) plugin for Godot.
-Special thanks to v3x3d for a great [low-bit tileset](https://v3x3d.itch.io/bountiful-bits)
+- v3x3d for a great [low-bit tileset](https://v3x3d.itch.io/bountiful-bits)